BYRIO/krita-webdoc-zh/reference_manual/krita_4_preset_bundle.rst

 Dry Painting Textured
 ---------------------

-Almost the same family as the previous one, exept this brush presets lay down a textured effect.
+Almost the same family as the previous one, except this brush presets lay down a textured effect.
 They simulate this painting effects you can obtain with very thick painting on a brush caressing a canvas with a fabric texture.
 They help to build painterly background or add life in the last bright touch of colors.

 .. image:: /images/en/Krita4_g-brush-family.jpg